Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Lazy NFA Evaluation

-Here we briefly present the lazy evaluation mechanism, described fully in \cite{KolchinskySS15}.
+In this section, we describe the principles of the lazy evaluation method and the steps required to implement it over an eager NFA framework.
+Specific NFA topologies applying the lazy evaluation paradigm on different types of patterns will be discussed in the subsequent sections.

+First, we will exemplify the need for such a mechanism.
 As demonstrated in Section \ref{sec:Introduction}, more frequent primitive events might trigger creation of instances that do not lead to any matches.
-Consider, for example, how the evaluation in Figure 2 might look if the input stream contained 100 events of type \textit{A}, followed by 100 events of type \textit{B}.
+Consider, for example, how the evaluation in Figure \ref{fig:Example-of-Eager} might look if the input stream contained 100 events of type \textit{A}, followed by 100 events of type \textit{B}.
 Since no event of type \textit{C} is present, no pattern match can exist.
 However, $100^{2}$ instances would be spawned and redundant computations would take place.
 This could have been avoided simply by modifying the evaluation order to start from \textit{C}.

 There are two main reasons for the problem described above.
 First, an eager NFA is constructed in a manner that preserves the structure of the underlying pattern.
 Second, any primitive event must be processed immediately upon arrival.
 Hence, e.g., in a sequence pattern, re-ordering events with mutual temporal constraints is not possible.